 Later in 2012, Kiern and producer Mitchell Galin traveled to Cape Town, South Africa, and began production on Living Hope.
 This feature documentary tells the story of three extraordinary people serving the poor and sharing God's love in the poverty-stricken neighborhoods of Cape Town.
 Living Hope won the Great Commission Award at the Attic Film Festival, and is distributed nationally by Word Films, a division of Warner Brothers.

 In 2013, Kiern traveled to India to direct a short documentary for RHEMA International.
 The film tells the story of three Indian pastors serving their Savior in the slums, villages and mountains of India.

 In 2016, Kiern traveled to the island of Cuba to direct What Is A Man?
 Expedition Cuba.
-This five-epsiode tv series about Biblical manhood will be released in autumn, 2017.
+This five-epsiode tv series about Biblical manhood is currently in release.

 Mike Yarbrough, Wayne Cole, Doug Perry, Mark Bortz and David Kiern at Everest Base Camp.

 David Kiern and Joey Lankford in Cape Town, South Africa.